-Our spaghetti and meatballs taste just like Nonna's, but only take a fraction of the time!
-The secret to these leaner meatballs is swapping ground beef for turkey and pairing with a homemade tomato sauce that keeps the dish flavorful.
+Our spaghetti and meatballs tastes just like Nonna's, but takes a fraction of the time!
+The secret to these leaner meatballs is swapping ground beef for turkey and pairing with a homemade tomato sauce that keeps the dish flavourful.

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.